Permit Practice Tests (360 questions)

 07Q 211-360Mega Test80% needed to pass; 30 mistakes allowed

-When can I apply for a learner's permit in South Dakota?
+When can I apply for a learner's permit in Connecticut?

 What are the requirements to get my learner's permit?

-How many questions are on the South Dakota permit test?
+How many questions are on the Connecticut permit test?

 How many questions must I answer correctly to pass?

-To pass, you must answer at least 20 questions correctly.
+You must answer at least 20 questions correctly to pass.

-How should I prepare for the South Dakota permit test?
+How should I prepare for the Connecticut permit test?

-To receive your Learner’s Permit as fast as possible, you should study for the test.
-One of the most effective ways to study is to complete online practice exams that boast real sample questions from the exam.
-Click on the following link to take a South Dakota practice permit test and test your current driving knowledge.
+To ensure you receive your learner’s permit as fast as possible, we recommend that you study for the test.
+Taking online practice exams that include real sample questions from the state DMV Exam is one of the best ways to study.
+You can take a Connecticut practice permit test right now to test your driving knowledge.

-Where do I take the South Dakota permit test?
+Where do I take the Connecticut permit test?

-How much does the South Dakota permit test cost?
+How much does the Connecticut permit test cost?

 What can I expect on test day?

-You will need to visit the local driver’s license office with a parent or guardian and you will also need to bring proper identification – including a birth certificate, a Social Security card and proof or residence.
-You will then need to pass the written knowledge test and the vision test to receive your Learner’s Permit.
+You will need to visit the local DMV office with a parent or legal guardian.
+You will need to bring with you a certified copy of your birth certificate (or a valid US passport) and a second form of identification.
+During your visit, you will need to pass the written knowledge test and a vision test.

 As you get closer to driving age, it seems like time can’t pass fast enough.
 You are looking forward to having the freedom of going wherever you want, whenever you want.
 If you are tired of waiting, why not get started on the road toward a driver’s license.
 There are three steps to complete, starting with acquiring your learner’s permit.